 As a feel-good movie this works fine.
 But like the Hotel itself, the presentation often exceeds the outcome.

-It's too bad the Bee Gee's Soundtrack, unlike the original, is full of breezy and forgettable pop tunes (Frank Stallone's FAR FROM OVER captures the "drive" a lot better).
-But if you like corny movies, this takes the cheesecake.
+It's too bad the Bee Gee's Soundtrack, unlike the classic romps from the original, is full of breezy and forgettable pop tunes (Frank Stallone's FAR FROM OVER captures the "drive" a lot better).
+But if you like corny movies, STAYING ALIVE takes the cheesecake.

 |Director cameo Sylvester Stallone spotted by John Travolta in New York|